 On loan to Metro-Goldwyn-Mayer, she made her film debut in Robert Wise’s World War II-set 1957 drama Until They Sail, which, though a box office flop, earned her a Golden Globe for Most Promising Female Newcomer (shared with Diane Varsi for Peyton Place and Carolyn Jones for Marjorie Morningstar).

-The Sandra Dee-Ross Hunter collaboration, which would encompass a total of nine features over the course of nearly a decade, began with Helmut Käutner’s surprisingly effective small-town melodrama The Restless Years (1958), featuring Dee as Teresa Wright’s “illegitimate” daughter who, narrow Small Town U.S.A. minds fear, is having a torrid affair with traveling salesman’s son John Saxon.
+The Sandra Dee-Ross Hunter collaboration, which would encompass a total of nine releases over the course of nearly a decade, began with Helmut Käutner’s surprisingly effective small-town melodrama The Restless Years (1958), featuring Dee as Teresa Wright’s “illegitimate” daughter who, narrow Small Town U.S.A. minds fear, is having a torrid affair with traveling salesman’s son John Saxon.
 Will the baby-faced teenager follow in Mom’s footsteps?

-While on loan to Warner Bros. in 1959, she shocked traditionalist moviegoers by following in her father’s footsteps in producer-director-screenwriter Delmer Daves’ envelope-pushing romantic melodrama A Summer Place, based on Sloan Wilson’s novel of the previous year.
+While on loan to Warner Bros. in 1959, she shocked traditionalist audiences by following in her father’s footsteps in producer-director-screenwriter Delmer Daves’ envelope-pushing romantic melodrama A Summer Place, based on Sloan Wilson’s novel of the previous year.

 A Summer Place: Family affairs